embroider-build/embroider/SPEC.md

 Status: intent to deprecate
 ```

-List of module names that are used within the package but not statically build-time resolvable.
+List of module names that are used within the package but not statically build-time resolvable among the **allowed dependencies**.

 This is a backward-compatibility feature that allows us to more efficiently bridge the gap between build-time and run-time resolution.
+Externals are left unresolved until runtime, so a missing external is a runtime error, not a build-time error.

+We automatically detect externals for auto-upgraded v2 packages.
+Native (meaning not auto-upgraded) v2 packages must list their externals explicitly if they have any).

 ## implicit-modules